 Unless otherwise stated, a BS declared to be capable of NB-IoT operation in NR in-band is only required to pass the receiver tests for NR with NB-IoT operation in NR in-band; it is not required to perform the receiver tests again for NR only.

 NOTE: The BS should be configured (RRC signalling) for the NB-IoT E-UTRA guardband mode during the tests.

+There is no NB-IoT testing for ATG BS.